-Vietnam has developed a reputation for their traffic.
-The streets of the cities are infamously gridlocked, filled with commuters, food sellers and tourists trying to make their way through.
+Vietnam has developed a reputation for its traffic.
+The streets of the cities are infamously gridlocked, filled with commuters, food sellers, and tourists trying to make their way through.
 Despite the apparent free-for-all, battle royale, there is actually some order to be seen.

 The motorbike or scooter is synonymous with Vietnam.
 It seems that everyone owns one, and understandable so.
 Between the constant traffic and small alleyways, motorbikes are a much quicker and easier transport for people getting around the city.

-There are an abundance of motorbike taxis (xe ôm) throughout the country who can get you where you need to be cheaply.
+There is an abundance of motorbike taxis (xe ôm) throughout the country that can get you where you need to be cheap.
 Tell them where you want to go and you can be on your way.
-Just make sure to agree on a price before hand as unfortunately a minority of drivers can be a bit tricky and cause you some grief.
+Just make sure to agree on a price beforehand as unfortunately a minority of drivers can be a bit tricky and cause you some grief.
 There is also the issue that their English is not the best and so communication can be difficult.

 Alternatively, there is the option to use ride-hailing apps like Grab, which offer motorbikes with pricing set upfront.
 Communication is generally easier as you select where you are and where you want to go using the map on the app.

 Grab is again an option for finding taxis quickly, with communication kept to a minimum if so desired.
-There are a number of options of differing size and price depending on your needs.
+There are a number of options of different sizes and prices depending on your needs.

 The cheapest option would be to use the bus (xe buýt).
 Though much less convenient, buses offer rock-bottom prices to get you to your destination – or at least nearby.
 There is a large network across the cities, but the language barrier can make it hard to know which bus to take.

 There are both fan and air-conditioned options and comfort can vary quite a bit, especially as the fleets begin to age.
-Things can get crowded too, as school kids use buses to get home after finishing for the day.
-Tickets are bought from the conductor onboard, and they can usually help you know which stop to get off at too.
+Things can get crowded too, as school kids use buses to get home after finishing the day.
+Tickets are bought from the conductor on board, and they can usually help you know which stop to get off at too.

 As well as local buses, there are also numerous options for getting between cities and provinces.
-Depending on how much you want to pay, these can be the most comfortable option for traveling long distance with some offering wifi, toilets and air-conditioning.
+Depending on how much you want to pay, these can be the most comfortable option for traveling long distances with some offering wifi, toilets, and air-conditioning.

 Vietnam’s train network stretches from the north to the south of the country.
 Trains (xe lửa) can be a very economical option for the budget-conscious traveler, while also offering great views of the Vietnamese countryside.
 It can be a great way to experience travel with the locals.
 Their speed is dependent on how much you are willing to pay but overall they are a cheap option.
 They also have the added convenience of dropping you off towards the center of whichever city you visit, saving costs of transport when you arrive.